English Creative Writing-BA

 Leaping Streams explores the ways in which an epic poem form can be revived and repurposed to subvert traditional vampire narratives and mythology.
 I have experimented with writing in the genre of epic poetry, and I will highlight an unnamed, ungendered vampire protagonist.
 In an attempt to stretch the boundaries of the classic epic, I strayed from the typical heroic journey plot in a way that the protagonist is unaware that they are on a quest to become a different version of themselves.
 I also subverted the traditional epic meter in favor of free verse.
 Similarly, through attempting to recreate the vampire character, I imagined new ways for a vampire to manifest in society.
 The larger goal was to make the epic poem and the figure of the vampire more relatable and down-to-earth; which manifests as a postmodern text.
 Over the past two years, this project has challenged and extended me as a writer.
 It has produced a new, invigorating style of the epic poem as well as a refreshing dip into the mythology of the postmodern vampire.

 Stevens, Allura, "Leaping Streams: A Postmodern Epic and an Evaluation of Becoming and Being" (2020).
-Honors Thesis Projects.
+Undergraduate Honors Thesis Projects.
 102.